Daikon-Sun/VFX2017/hw1/README.md

 The first line contains a number N: the total sampled points.
 The following N lines show the x and y coordinate seperated by a space.
 ### Descriptions of all hyper-parameters:
-- mtb_max_level: The maximum level of image pyramid while aligning images using the median threshold bitmap (MTB).
+- mml (mtb_max_level): The maximum level of image pyramid while aligning images using the median threshold bitmap (MTB).
-- mtb_max_denoise: The threshold whenever a grayscaled pixel value is considered too close to the median, thus the pixel is included in the exclusion bitmap.
+- mmd (mtb_max_denoise): The threshold whenever a grayscaled pixel value is considered too close to the median, thus the pixel is included in the exclusion bitmap.
-- debevec_lambda_value: The weight on the smoothness term for debevec hdr method.
+- lambda: The weight on the smoothness term for debevec hdr method.
+- hdr_filename: the output filename for hdr (remember to include ".hdr" at end).
+- jpg_filename: the output filename for hdr (remember to include ".jpg" at end).